-We determined whether the State's procedures take into account all payments (Medicaid FFS, Medicaid managed care, and supplemental/enhanced Medicaid payments) in the calculation of hospital specific limits.
+We determined whether the State's procedures take into account all payments (Medicaid feefor-service (FFS), Medicaid managed care, and supplemental/enhanced Medicaid payments) in the calculation of hospital-specific limits.

-Results: We found that OHCA did not obtain and utilize payments from out-of-state Medicaid agencies, including out-of-state Medicaid supplemental/enhanced payments, or the Section 1011 program payments when calculating the hospital specific limit.
-We found that two facilities provided supplemental/enhanced payments or 1011 payments that the State did not include in their calculation.
+Results: We found that OHCA did not obtain and utilize payments from out-of-state Medicaid agencies, including out-of-state Medicaid supplemental/enhanced payments, or the Section 1011 program payments when calculating the hospital-specific limit.
+We found that forty-four facilities received supplemental/enhanced payments and four facilities (three qualified and one unqualified) received 1011 payments that the State did not include in their calculation.